 Having abandoned the creation of a unified army of the European Union, the Brussels bureaucracy does not abandon the very idea of building supranational structures.

 German Defense Minister Ursula von der Leyen denied the possibility of creating a single European army.
 She recently announced this in an interview with the media resource Funke Mediengruppe.
-Asked whether the united army of the EU would be created, she answered in the negative: "No, there will not be a European army.
-National parliaments should decide for themselves the participation of their troops in conflicts, "the minister said, stressing that" the EU will not compete with NATO in the matter of national defense. " At the same time Ursula von der Leyen advocated the creation of a military alliance with France.
+Asked whether the united EU army would be created, she answered in the negative: "No, there will not be a European army.
+National parliaments must decide for themselves the participation of their troops in conflicts, "the minister said, stressing that" the EU will not compete with NATO in the matter of national defense. " At the same time Ursula von der Leyen advocated the creation of a military alliance with France.
 Earlier, German Chancellor Angela Merkel and French President Emmanuel Macron instructed the heads of military departments of their countries to develop a number of measures to create a defense fund before the meeting of the two countries' ministers, scheduled for 13 July.

 Just two years ago, von der Läien actively supported plans to create an EU army.
 Then she stated that "the armed forces of the EU member states are increasingly working together, and for such an intertwining of armies with the prospect of having a European army, in my opinion, the future".

 Since this year, from the European Defense Fund for development and procurement of military equipment will be allocated 90 million euros.
 Then this amount will increase to half a billion, and to 2020 year - to 1,5 billion.
-Integration in the defense sector was opposed by Britain, but it withdraws from the EU.
+Integration in the defense sector was opposed by the UK, but it withdraws from the EU.
 Now the remaining 27 countries will be guided by the provision of the Lisbon Treaty that "the Union can use civil and military means", in particular "to support third countries in the fight against terrorism on their territory" (similar operation was already carried out in Mali by French servicemen; A Training Center for the security forces of several African countries will be established in Brussels).

 The construction of other new structures of the European Union continues.
 Thus, the European Prosecutor's Office will be created to combat international financial crimes.
 The ministers of justice of 20 EU countries agreed on this not so long ago at a meeting in Luxembourg, where the headquarters of the institution are planned to be located.
 Remain outside this project is allowed by the outgoing Union of Britain and its neighboring Ireland.